srid/ka/README.md

 $(nix-build)/bin/ka ./guide  # Or pass your notebook directory
 ```

+To install the GTK+ app, run `nix-env -if .` from project root.
+Then run `ka /path/to/your/notebook` to launch `ka` on your notebook.

 (If the GTK+ app fails to launch for any reason, try the following section.)

 ## Running as web app